 Another must-visited destination is Twin Tower or Petronas Tower which is located in the KLCC area.
 KLCC itself is the biggest shopping center in Kuala Lumpur.
-If you go to Kuala Lumpur but you don’t take photos with the background of the tower, your visit is not complete.
+If you go to Kuala Lumpur but you don’t take photos of the background of the tower, your visit is not complete.

 The Twin Towers is the main icon of Kuala Lumpur if not Malaysia.
 The best time to visit Petronas Tower is from the late afternoon to the evening so you can enjoy the view of the tower with the lights as it gets dark.

 Many people say that the tower looks more stunning in the evening because of the flickering lights.
 Around 7 in the evening, there is a dancing fountain show in front of the tower that you can enjoy.